ga4gh/vrs/docs/source/terms_and_model.rst

    * - members
      - :ref:`Variation`\[] or :ref:`CURIE`\[]
      - 0..*
-     - List of Variation.
+     - List of Variation objects or identifiers.
 Attribute is required, but MAY be empty.

 **Implementation Guidance**

+* The VariationSet identifier MAY be computed as described in :ref:`computed-identifiers`, in which case the identifier effectively refers to a static set because a different set of members would geneate a different identifier.
+* CURIEs MAY refer to entities outside the `ga4gh` namespace.
+  However, objects that use non-`ga4gh` identifiers MAY NOT use the :ref:`computed-identifiers` mechanism.
 * Do not use VariationSet for Haplotypes or Genotypes.
 VRS will soon (2020 Q2?) support dedicated classes that will provide appropriate constraints for these data.
 * Elements of `members` must be subclasses of Variation, which permits sets to be nested.
-Recursive sets are not meaningful and unsupported; the behavior of such sets is implementation dependent.
+* Recursive sets are not meaningful and are not supported.
+* VariationSets may be empty.